scottTomaszewski/curse-of-strahd/docs/Quests/Retrieve Leather Bundle for Bill Draur.md

 tags:
 ---

-# Retreive Leather Bundle for Bill Draur
+# Retrieve Leather Bundle for Bill Draur

 In [[Session 4#Visiting Bill Draur's Mercantile]], [[Bill Draur]] requested we head to the bridge over the river near [[Barovia Village]] to retreive his leather bundle